Minimalism - more than just a furnishing trend

 What minimalism has to do with door and window handles?
 And what makes up the interior design style?
 Find out in our guide.

-According to the Duden dictionary, minimalism means "consciously limiting oneself to the bare minimum".
+According to the German dictionary Duden, Minimalism means "to consciously limit to the most necessary or to a minimum".
 In short: fewer possessions.
-Minimalism, however, is not just a passing trend - it is rather an attitude to life that also affects living.
+Minimalism, however, is not just a passing trend - rather, it is an attitude to life that also affects living.
 The word is often mentioned in connection with cleaning out, decluttering, getting rid of material ballast.
-One assumes bare, impersonal rooms that house only the bare necessities.
-But minimalist furnishing creates the opposite: by doing without useless objects and an excess of decoration, the trend puts the remaining elements more in the limelight.
+One suspects bare, impersonal rooms that house only the bare necessities.
+But a minimalist interior creates the opposite: by doing without useless objects and an excess of decoration, the trend puts the remaining elements more in the light.

-Because contrary to what many guidebooks suggest, minimalism is not about reducing at all costs - instead, the minimalist focuses on conscious furnishing and putting aside superfluous items so that favourite pieces are shown off to even greater advantage.
-With our door handles and door fittings from GRIFFWERK, you can set subtle accents that do not distract from the essentials.
-We show you how to live and furnish in a stylishly minimalist way.
+Because contrary to what many guidebooks suggest, minimalism isn't about reducing at all costs - instead, the minimalist focuses on consciously furnishing and putting aside superfluous items so that favorite pieces stand out even more.
+With our Door handles and Door fittings from GRIFFWERK, you can set subtle accents that do not distract from the essentials.
+We show you how to live and furnish in a stylish minimalist way.

 Minimalism - not a new trend

-It is often assumed that minimalism is the answer to the modern consumer society.
+It is often assumed that Minimalism is the answer to the modern consumer society.
 However, this way of life has existed for a long time and is based on a very old value concept of renunciation.
-Monks and nuns in monasteries have been practising a minimalist way of life for centuries.
-After minimalism conquered the visual arts, design, architecture and fashion were soon caught up in the trend.
+Monks and nuns in monasteries have been practicing a minimalist lifestyle for centuries.
+After Minimalism conquered the visual arts, design, architecture and fashion were soon also seized by the trend.

 Minimalist living - functional and aesthetic